 1. The NF Service Consumer shall send a POST request targeting the Broadcast MBS session contexts collection resource of the AMF.
 The payload body of the POST request shall contain the following information:

-- MBS Session ID (i.e. TMGI);
+- MBS Session ID (i.e. TMGI, or TMGI and NID for an MBS session in an SNPN);

 - Area Session ID, if this is a Location dependent broadcast MBS service;